potherca/WeCamp/2015/day-three/README.md

 ## Getting out of the cold

 The longer the rain lasted, the colder it got in the tent, especially because one side was open.
-The TalkBack team was graceful enough to allow us to share their yurd.
+The [TalkBack] team was graceful enough to allow us to share their yurt.
 Supported by our coach, we moved our workstation to their tent.
 And there was much rejoicing.

 ![The team in the yurd](the-team_photo-by-petradreis.jpg "The team in the yurd")